yossefdiy/musicbox-diy/README.md

-# simple musicbox made with:
+# simple musicbox
+made with:

-mui ,hooks and simple jsx
+mui ,hooks and simple jsx.

-my first project in react after one week of learning
+my first project in react after one week of learning.